RobotMermaid/portfolio-iro/_posts/2016-10-13-Diversity.md

 Be more like Star Trek, not the Mongol Horde.

-thanks to [Sarah T. ]( http://www.teenink.com/opinion/environment/article/465407/The-Importance-and-Benefits-of-Diversity/) for putting it so well
+thanks to [Sarah T. ]( http://www.teenink.com/opinion/environment/article/465407/The-Importance-and-Benefits-of-Diversity/) for putting it so well.